-There could be different reasons, why the MakeCall scenario can fail, this may happen for e.g. in case, when a destination or source device is busy, or one of them doesn't respond, not found, etc.
+The MakeCall scenario can fail for many reasons, this may happen for e.g. in case, when a destination or source device is busy, or one of them does not respond, not found, etc.

 In the scenario shown below, device B is busy and cannot receive the call at the time of attempt to reach it.